Crockpot Vegetable Beef Soup

 - What is beef broth made of?
 Beef broth is typically made from beef bones, vegetables, salt, and water.
 For this soup, you can use homemade beef broth or good quality store bought beef broth.

 - Vegetables.
 Since this is a hearty beef vegetable soup, I added loads of colorful veggies!
 For my soup, I used onion, garlic, carrots, potatoes, parsnips, celery, tomatoes, and peas.
 Not a fan or don’t have these in your pantry?
 The vegetables are 100% flexible, so you can add more or less if you wish.
 Just make sure the vegetables you pick cook in a similar amount of time.
+You could even try this as a crockpot vegetable beef soup with canned vegetables in a pinch.

 - Worcestershire.
 For a rich, savory note that gives the soup broth complexity.